ICTASL/MyHealthApp-backend/readme.md

 ## How to run
 - install mysql server
 - execute `covid19.sql` on server (execute `covid19_test.sql` to add test data)

+- replace the `covid-19-lk-dev-firebase-adminsdk.json` file in `/src/main/resources/credentials/` with the private key from Firebase Admin SDK

 - build project using `mvn clean install`
 - run using: `mvn spring-boot:run`